dplatonovdx/DocumentManagementDemo/Layout.md

 # Step 3: Building a responsive layout for the file explorer using DevExpress controls and CSS styles

 This article describes how to implement a responsive layout for a web application using DevExpress ASP.NET controls.
 The described layout is used in the web application intended for document management.
-You can find the source code and description for this application in [this repository](http://asp-git/platonov.dmitry/SandboxRepo).

 The layout consists of the following areas: